piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 ```

-You should now see the following in the DEMO-AWS-QUERYABLE.users
+You should now see the following in the DEMO-AWS-FLE.users
 <br/>
 <img src="img/compass_kmip_queryable.png" width="200">